Celine Dion: 2011–2014: Celine, Sans attendre, and Loved Me Back to Life

 In October 2012, Sony Music Entertainment released The Best of Celine Dion & David Foster in Asia.
 She began recording songs for her next English and French albums during April and May 2012.
 The French-language album, Sans attendre was released on 2 November 2012, and was a smash success in all French-speaking territories, especially in France where it achieved diamond status.
 The English-language album was postponed to 1 November 2013.
 Titled Loved Me Back to Life, it included collaborations with an exceptional team of songwriters and producers, including duets with Ne-Yo and Stevie Wonder.
 The lead single, "Loved Me Back to Life" was released on 3 September 2013.
 Dion embarked on the Sans attendre Tour in November 2013 and performed in Belgium and France.
 "Breakaway", "Incredible" and "Water and a Flame" were chosen as next singles.
 In June 2013, Dion co-produced the show titled "Voices" by Véronic DiCaire at Bally's Hotel & Casino's Jubilee Theatre and was presented 145 times up until 2015.

-On 16 May 2014, Dion released a three-disc set (2CD/DVD and 2CD/Blu-ray) titled Céline une seule fois / Live 2013, which reached top ten on the album charts in France, Canada and Belgium Wallonia.